Archive for the ‘CA Southern - B’ Category

 may1_c2_tarp

-A nice clear 30 degree morning, but shouldering heavy packs was a “groaner”.
-After a cozy breakfast in a sunpatch, we reached Chihuahua Valley Road and along came hiker Pat, fresh from overnighting at Trail Angel Mike’s place.
-Just up the trail we ran into a pack of trail gorillas who were cutting brush and clearing trail— boy did it need it!
-The trail today was mostly what I call “cozy”— no big broad vistas, just lots of winding in and out of picturesque little canyons bordered with wildflowers.
+We followed the PCT up to a great viewpoint–there was Mt.
+San Jacinto up ahead–very exciting!
+But after that, we were dealing with “un-gorilla-ed” trail –lots of pushing through bushes, with very rough, rocky tread, and tread that was falling down.
+Add in our very heavy packs, and it made for slow progress.
 We also talked for awhile with a hiker who asked Bill, “I’ve got a question for you.
 How’d you ever get a woman to go on this hike with you?”
-Bill answered by telling him the story of how the Lord brought us together and encouraged him to consider asking God to reveal Himself in a way that was clear.
+Bill answered by telling him the story of how the Lord brought us together.
+He encouraged our fellow hiker to consider asking God to reveal Himself in a way that was clear.
 The hiker’s response was “Nah— I already tried that.”
 But we are praying for him.

 may1_c2_billrest